SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

 1\.
 The Chapter is organized and will be operated exclusively for educational and scientific purposes.
 Specific objectives include:

-* Promote an increased knowledge of and greater interest in the educational and scientific aspects and applications of High Performance Computing (HPC).
-* Provide a means of communication among individuals having an interest in HPC.
-* \ ADD group-specific objectives \
+* Fostering a community for sharing information and solutions pertaining to building and maintaining HPC systems.
+* Assisting in the development of the state of the practice for HPC system administration and design.
+* Organizing events for exchanging information about cutting edge computer technologies and trends facing HPC systems professionals.
-* Promotion of best practices and standards for systems administration, engineering, tools development, documentation, and training
+* Promoting of best practices and standards for systems administration, engineering, tools development, documentation, and training.
+* Collecting and disseminating best practices for cybersecurity and data protection within HPC systems.

 2\.
 The activities of the Chapter will include the following: